MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 #### Example workflow

-SAP customers run various SAP products based on specific industry use cases.
+SAP customers run various SAP products based on their specific use cases.
 The architecture diagram shows an example use case with three common SAP products.
 It illustrates an example SAP architecture that's spread across different tiers.

-In the workflow diagram, *ERP* represents a legacy SAP ECC system or a next-generation SAP S/4 HANA system. *BW* is SAP Business Warehouse. *PI/PO* refers to process integration or process orchestration.
+In the workflow diagram, *ERP* represents a legacy SAP ECC system or a next-generation SAP S/4HANA system. *BW* is SAP Business Warehouse. *PI/PO* refers to process integration or process orchestration.
 Different colors represent various SAP products as they appear in the workflow.

 ## Implementation